peerylab/Disturbance_raster_maker/README.md

 ## Set up your command prompt in windows
 - Type “cmd” into your windows search bar and open “command prompt”
 - set your working directory as the path to your code folder e.g. "cd …\test_run\CODE"
-- use “Command_line_guide.xlsx” to guide you through the commands to enter for each code step
+- copy in the sample code lines listed in the comments at the top of each code step (e.g. for 1_prep_study_area.py "start c:\Progra~1\ArcGIS\Pro\bin\Python\scripts\propy.bat 1_prep_study_area.py" on line 8)
 - Some steps include a single code run, and others are most efficient when run in parallel (one run for each year)
+  - You will have to modify the code for the parallel runs to match the range of years that you want to run and to generate the calls for each year.
+Excel makes this process easy
-  - The prompts in “Command_line_guide.xlsx” are designed for parallel runs, but you can remove the “start” command if you don’t want to use parallel processing
+  - The prompts in the code are designed for parallel runs, but you can remove the “start” command if you don’t want to use parallel processing
-  - Importantly, some of the steps may overwhelm your computer’s capabilities (or the number of concurrent ArcGIS licenses you have access to) – please ensure that all runs complete without errors before moving to the next code step
+  - Importantly, some of the steps may overwhelm your computer’s capabilities (or the number of concurrent ArcGIS licenses you have access to) and may need to be run in multiple smaller batches if using parallel processing – please ensure that all runs complete without errors before moving to the next code step
   - Note that some steps will take longer than others, and the runtime depends on the geographical area you are processing and your computer’s capabilities
   - If you are getting unexplainable errors, try running fewer parallel processes or find a computer with faster processing speed and more RAM
   - It can also help to open your task manager and monitor the CPU and memory use when running this code